-Much conventional wisdom has been written about running a business.
-On our website alone, you can find many valuable insights and experiences written to help you.
-However, if you do run your small business, it’s likely that you’ve already inhaled much of this wisdom, and maybe you’ve applied some of it too.
-There’s also something else – common sense, that no blog can ever give you.
-You’ve likely had to apply much of this during your experience so far.
-That is customary.
+Much conventional wisdom has been written about running a business securely.
+On our website alone, you can find many valuable insights and experiences written to help you secure a company successfully.
+However, if you do run your small business, it is likely that you have already inhaled much of this wisdom, and maybe you have applied some of it too.

 However, it can also be that certain topics still feel as though they could be fleshed out more, and potentially hold space for new and novel tidbits of advice.
 When it comes to categories as complex and important as business security, this is always essential.

 You likely know the basics of small business security.
 Use a VPN for your online affairs, keep your offices locked well at night, and practice solid cash handling policies should you have a retail store.
 But we would also like to offer three important small business security tips that could give you a more cohesive sense of defense.
 Let us see what that might look like:

 Vet Your Staff